 The upshot is that ActiveCampaign has had many years to perfect its marketing automation technology and the others are going to have spend more time honing their end product, which directly impacts your brand image.

 Notion is a remarkable newcomer with a highly pliant interface that like Coda and Quip allows you to blend text and tables to create sophisticated, collaborative documents, such as business or marketing plans.
-Notion goes one step further by offering a Chrome web clipper to let you capture web pages, much like Evernote, quickly captures web pages and lets you save clippings to specific folders.
-We really like its elegant interface that can be customized with emoji, a very cool feature.
+Notion goes one step further by offering a Chrome web clipper that, much like Evernote, quickly captures web pages and lets you save clippings to specific folders.
+We really like its elegant folder interface that can be customized with emoji, a very cool feature.
 More importantly, if a table includes dates, you can change views to show Kanban boards or calendars.

 Price: Free; Basic (1 user, unlimited uploads): $4.00/member/mo.; Team (unlimited users, unlimited uploads): $8.00/member/mo.

 Traditional banks love to charge fees, while offering miniscule interest rates and terrible customer service.
 T-Mobile MONEY is a clever way to attract 81 million T-Mobile customers with a 4% interest rate on balances up to $3,000, compared to a 0.06% industry average.
 More importantly, signing up takes less than 10 minutes, if you’re a T-Mobile customer and your debit card shows up in days, both records for the slow-as-molasses banking industry.
 Both the website and mobile app experience are unparalleled too.
 Glad someone is giving the banks a run for their money.

 Features: 4% interest; no account fees; 55,000 no-fee ATMs.